Trademark Infringement Penalties

 Much of the court's determination will be based on whether or not the defendant's conduct was determined to be willful or innocent and whether or not the defendant cooperated in providing records.
 This can still pose a challenge for courts because it may be hard to translate all of these factors into a monetary amount.

 If you need help pursuing trademark infringement penalties, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.